pyericz/promise-lua/README.md

 end)
 ```

-There are more methods defined in Promise instance, like `catch` and `finally`.
+There are more methods defined in Promise object, like `catch` and `finally`.
 For more information, please check out this [doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Here is a full basic usage example.

 ```lua
 Promise(function(resolve, reject)